nts345045/CRSD_CNSB/README.md

 # CRSD_CNSB Code Respository
-This repository contains the source code used to produce results and figures presented in Stevens et al. (submitted) for the University of Wisconsin - Madison Cryogenic Ring Shear Device (CRSD) Cyclic N (effective pressure) Sinusoidal Bed (CNSB) experiment conducted in 2021.
+This repository contains the source code used to produce results and figures presented in Stevens et al. (**almost** submitted) for the University of Wisconsin - Madison Cryogenic Ring Shear Device (CRSD) Cyclic N (effective pressure) Sinusoidal Bed (CNSB) experiment conducted in 2021.

 Manuscript in preparation for submission to the Journal of Glaciology